MediaUganda/cleanup-action-scheduler/readme.md

 #### Free Plugin
 - [x] Add delete icons for each state in admin area including pending actions..
 - [x] Add option to change default cleanup for the Action Scheduler.
+- [x] Advanced settings to allow better usage of the Action Scheduler plugin performance.

 #### Premium Plugin
 - [x] All Free plugin features plus: